terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 ![](img/solution_explorer.png)

-The first one is the only one we will work on.
+The first one is the only one you will work on.
 The others are for platform specific code, and you may as well collapsed them as I have done in the image above.